NLnetLabs/rpki-doc/source/krill/multi-user.rst

     Checking the currently logged in user and user attributes

-By default Krill requires users to authenticate using the configured secret token, and attributes actions in the event history to a client using the secret token or to Krill itself.
+By default Krill requires users to authenticate using the configured secret token, and actions in the event history are attributed to a client using the secret token or to Krill itself.

 Krill also supports authenticating users **of the web user interface** with their